EduardoRFS/reason-mobile/README.md

 Revery is working now, same as Android the `reason-skia` cstubs were patched for arm64.

-Only arm64 was tested, but x86_64 should also be working
+Only arm64 was tested, the simulator currently is not working

 ## What it is